Japanese sea bass: Description

-The Japanese sea bass has a slightly forked tail and a large mouth which has the lower jaw protruding beyond the upper jaw.
-The young fish have small black spots on the back and dorsal fin which tend to lost in larger fish.
-Its body has 12 to 15 spines in the first dorsal followed by 12 to 14 soft rays in its second dorsal.
+The Japanese sea bass has a slightly forked tail and a large mouth, with the lower jaw protruding beyond the upper jaw.
+Younger fish have small black spots on the back and dorsal fin; these tend to be lost in larger fish.
+The first dorsal fin has 12-15 spines; this is followed by 12-14 soft rays in the second dorsal fin.
 The anal fin has 3 spines and 7 to 9 soft rays.
-The maximum recorded total length is 102 cm, although the more common standard length is 16.1 cm and the maximum published weight is 8.7 kg.
+The maximum recorded total length is 102 cm, although a more common standard length is 16.1 cm.
+The maximum published weight is 8.7 kg.

-Distribution
+Distribution and habitat

-The Japanese sea bass is found in the Western pacific where it occurs from Japan to the South China Sea.
+The Japanese sea bass is found in the Western Pacific Ocean, where it occurs from Japan to the South China Sea.
+It occurs on inshore rocky reefs where there is a current.

-Habitat and biology
+Biology

 Japanese sea bass specimen in May 2018.

+Diet

-The Japanese sea bass occurs on inshore rocky reefs where there is a current.
-The juveniles have been recorded ascending rivers and then return as adults to sea to spawn.
-It is a protandrous hermaphrodite in which the fish reach sexual maturity as males at around 2 years old and change into females when they are older.
-Japanese seabass larvae commence feeding at day 4 after hatching.
-The diet of the early larvae is exclusively on smaller zooplankton such as cyclopoids and copepods with copepods being the dominant component in their diet, making up nearly 70%.
-Once they have reached the juvenile stage, its diet includes sardines, anchovies, and shrimp, as well as any other small fishes and crustaceous.
+The diet of the early larvae is exclusively on smaller zooplankton such as cyclopoids and copepods, with copepods being the dominant component in their diet, making up nearly 70%.
+As juveniles, the diet includes sardines, anchovies, and shrimp, as well as other small fishes and crustaceans.

 Reproduction and development

-The spawning of this species occurs in the coastal waters around Japan, specifically in the shelf areas with a depth of <100m during late October to late January.
-Generally, Japanese sea bass eggs are distributed between bay water and outer water because thermohaline regions are formed.
-However, once their eggs have developed, they are shifted from the surface layer to the middle layer of water.
-The water temperature where the eggs are placed in a significant factor for the survival rate since their eggs do not tolerate temperatures below 10 °C. The eggs of this species are pelagic, spherical, colorless, and measure about 1.34mm to 1.44mm in diameter with a single oil globule.
-The transformation from the larva to the juvenile stage is around 49 to 70 days of age and juvenile stage begins at 60 days of age.
+The Japanese sea bass is a protandrous hermaphrodite, with the fish reaching sexual maturity as males at around 2 years old and changing into females when they are older.
+Spawning of this species occurs in the coastal waters around Japan, specifically in the shelf areas with a depth of less than 100 m during late October to late January.
+The water temperature where the eggs are placed in a significant factor for the survival rate, since they do not tolerate temperatures below 10 C. The eggs are spherical and colorless, and measure about 1.34-1.44 mm in diameter with a single oil globule.
+Larvae commence feeding at day 4 after hatching, and the transformation from larva to the juvenile stage is around 49 to 70 days of age.